kriszyp/xstyle/README.md

-The x.css stylesheet (referenced in the example above) includes a number of out of the box shims to upgrade older browsers for modern CSS properties including: opacity, box-shadow, border-radius, and transform (for some of these, browsers must at least support vender-prefixed versions of the properties).
+The x.css stylesheet (referenced in the example above) includes a number of out of the box shims to upgrade older browsers for modern CSS properties including: opacity, box-shadow, border-radius, and transform (for some of these, browsers must at least support vendor-prefixed versions of the properties).

 The shims.css stylesheet also defines shims for pseudo selectors including hover and focus.
 By @import'ing shims.css into a stylesheet, these shims will be defined and we can using.